GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Analysis

-The continuum of the R2700 spectrum is taken into account by including a single power law in the model.
-For the R100 spectrum, the \lya break was modelled using a Heaviside function.
-To allow for a discontinuity around the Balmer break, we fit the continuum redwards and bluewards of a Balmer series line (H$\eta$) with separate power law models.
+The continuum of the R2700 spectrum is taken into account by including a single power law in the model with slope $\alpha_{\rm opt}^{R2700}$.
+For the R100 spectrum, the \lya break was modeled using a Heaviside function.
+To allow for a discontinuity around the Balmer break, we fit the continuum redwards and bluewards of a Balmer series line (H$\eta$, $\lambda_{\rm rest}=3837\angstrom$) with separate power law models (slopes $\alpha_{\rm opt}^{R100}$ and $\beta_{\rm UV}^{R100}$).
 Previous studies have found that the continuum redwards of the \lya break may deviate from the single power law seen at rest-UV wavelengths (e.g., \citealt{came23b,jone23}).
-This effect is accounted for by fitting the continuum red- and blue-wards of a pivot wavelength ($\lambda_{rest}=0.15\,\mu$m) with separate power law components, with the same value at their overlapping wavelength.
+This effect is accounted for by fitting the continuum blue-wards of a pivot wavelength ($\lambda_{\rm rest}=0.15\,\mu$m) with a separate power law component (slope $\beta_{\rm Ly\alpha}^{R100}$), such that the model is continuous at $\lambda_{\rm rest}=0.15\,\mu$m.
 Due to the low spectral resolution of these data, we convolve the continuum model with a wavelength-dependent Gaussian representing the LSF (e.g., \citealt{jone24,umed23,hein23,napo24}).

 Each spectrum is fit with LMFIT \citep{newv14} in `least\_squares' mode, using inverse variance weighting.
 The resulting best-fit models are shown in Figure \ref{CA_2700} for R2700 data and Figure \ref{CA_100} for R100 data.
 The best-fit parameters are presented in Table \ref{linetable_CA}.